dfds/k8s-kiam-code-samples/README.md

+# ⚠️ Repository not maintained ⚠️

+Please note that this repository is currently archived, and is no longer being maintained.

+- It may contain code, or reference dependencies, with known vulnerabilities
+- It may contain out-dated advice, how-to's or other forms of documentation

+The contents might still serve as a source of inspiration, but please review any contents before reusing elsewhere.

 ## Introduction

 This repository is not intended to be looked at by itself, but rather as a whole with its accompanying Playbook, *Pod access to AWS resources (Kiam)*, which can be found on the DFDS Playbooks site.